 This special exhibition has been extended through August 9, 2020.

-Please note: These pictures were taken before the non-essential travel restrictions were put in place due to the COVID-19 pandemic.
+Please note: These pictures were taken in February 2020, before the non-essential travel restrictions were put in place due to the COVID-19 pandemic.

 The Museum für Kommunikation in Berlin is a 5-minute walk from the historical landmark, Checkpoint Charlie.
 It is housed in an elegant building that was built in 1898.
 During World War II, it was badly damaged, but it was reconstructed and renovated over the years.
 In 2000, the building reopened as the Museum of Communication.